voxbone/supportRTC/README.md

 supportRTC
 ==========

-This repo is the code for [this tutorial](http://blog.voxbone.com/voxbone-crm-bot/)
+This repo is the code for [this tutorial](http://blog.voxbone.com/voxbone-crm-bot/) on how to build a Twitter Support Line Bot

 It is a Nodejs app built with WebRTC to create a support hotline straight from a user's browser.
 The app is available here: [http://voxbone-click2call.rhcloud.com/support](http://voxbone-click2call.rhcloud.com/support)